 • The most important entry requirement is that you are committed and determined to do well

-• You must achieve a minimum of 5 GCSEs A* to C (including English) or equivalent (this equivalency will be discussed at our information evening and then in further detail at interview)
+• You must achieve a minimum of 2 Grade B's and 3 Grade C's (including English) or equivalent (this equivalency will be discussed at our information evening and then in further detail at interview)

 • Students taking the Sciences must also obtain at least a grade B in Maths.